simplereach/sranalytics_drupal/README.md

+# SimpleReach Analytics for Drupal
+SimpleReach Analytics finds trending articles and gives publishers deep insights into their social traffic and branded content.

+## Installation

-Copy the folder to your sites/all/modules or sites/all/modules/contrib folder and enable.
+Copy the simplereach analytics plugin folder to your _sites/all/modules_ or _sites/all/modules/contrib_ folder and enable it in the Drupal admin.

-This module is compatible with any 7.x drupal instances.

-You must assign a valid SimpleReach PID in order for the module to work and select the appropriate categories for the content you have selected.    http://simplereach.com/docs/
+You must assign a valid SimpleReach PID in order for the module to work and select the appropriate categories for the content you have selected.

-Thanks go to the Meredith Corporation which sponsored this module.
+### Compatibility

+This module is compatible with any Drupal 7.x.

+## Support

+Pull requests are accepted.
+If you have any questions beyond what is here, email [SimpleReach Support](mailto:support@simplereach.com).

+## Authors

+Initially built by a team at Meredith Corporation.

+* Aaron Staker
+* Scott Phillips
+* Shankar Srinivasan
+* Joshua Stewardson